-CORAL REEFS ARE ESSENTIAL FLAGSHIP ECOSYSTEMS that support extraordinary diversity and hundreds of millions of people around the world.
-However, this ecologically and socio-economically valuable ecosystem is threatened by the continued escalation of local and global threats.
+coral reefs are essential flagship ecosystems that support extraordinary diversity and hundreds of millions of people around the world.
+However, these ecologically and socio-economically valuable ecosystems are threatened by the continued escalation of local and global threats.
 Yet examples of healthy, well-managed, and recovering coral reefs exist, upon which additional successes can be built.
 New technologies are also being developed at a rapid pace that have the potential to increase the rate of progress.
 Hence the upcoming global biodiversity and climate discussions and negotiations represent an irreplaceable opportunity to change the trajectory of coral reef health for the benefit of coral reefs and associated ecosystems, and the people that depend on them.
 We cannot repair all past damage in the next ten years.
 However, by preventing irreversible damage we can lay the groundwork for future progress and begin to repair the degradation of these extremely valuable ecosystems.

-Steps must be taken now to slow and reverse climate change, improve local reef conditions, jumpstart recovery through restoration, and accelerate innovation towards adaptation.
+Steps must be taken now to slow and reverse climate change, improve local reef conditions, jump-start recovery through restoration, and accelerate innovation towards adaptation.
 These urgently needed actions must be designed so that they can respond to both changing conditions and changing scientific understanding and capabilities.
-They must also take advantage of, and increase the synergies between, steps taken at the international, national, and regional scales and implementation at the local level that relies on comanagement and local and Indigenous ecological knowledge.
+They must also take advantage of, and increase the synergies between, steps taken at the international, national, and regional scales and implementation at the local level.
+Approaches that rely on co-management and local and Indigenous knowledge stand to be the most successful.
 There is no time to spare.